 Vitamin D Deficiency After Weight Loss Surgery

 Obesity is considered a form of malnutrition.
-Many vitamin and mineral deficiencies are seen before bariatric surgery and may be exacerbated after surgery.
-It is important to adhere to a daily bariatric vitamin and mineral regimen or follow the recommendations made by your doctor.
+Many vitamin and mineral deficiencies are seen before bariatric surgery and may persist or worsen after surgery.
+Follow your healthcare teams advice and maintain a daily bariatric supplement routine to prevent and address deficiencies.*

-Vitamin D plays a role in supporting the health of bones, teeth and muscles.
+Vitamin D plays a role in supporting the health of your bones, teeth and muscles.*

 The muscles use vitamin D to move and nerves utilize it to carry messages from your brain to the rest of the body.